pradnyanandana/wallet-nestjs/README.md

 3. Set up the environment variables by creating a `.env` file and copying the contents from `env.example`.
 Update the values as required.

-4. Run the application using the provided scripts in the `package.json` file, such as `npm run start:dev` for development mode.
+4. Run the application using the provided scripts in the `package.json` file, such as `npm start`.
+Please make sure the MySQL service is running.

-5. Access the application through the specified server endpoint.
+5. API documentation is provided through this link: [http://localhost:3000/api](http://localhost:3000/api).

+Once the dependencies and environment variables are set up, you can execute the tests by running the command npm `run test`.
+This command will trigger the test suite and display the results in the console.

 ## Environment Setup